 It stands for voluntarily stopping eating and drinking.
 VSED is being promoted by assisted-suicide activists who are also working to force health care providers to participate in it.
 Important Questions & Answers about VSED

 From the bookshelf…

-Twenty years ago, Ann Humphry, the co-founder of the Hemlock Society (now called Compassion and Choices) committed suicide.
+Twenty-four years ago, Ann Humphry, the co-founder of the Hemlock Society (now called Compassion and Choices) committed suicide.
 Her death made headlines worldwide.

 Prior to her death, Ann contacted Rita Marker, a staunch euthanasia opponent.
 Over time, the two became close friends, and Ann asked Rita to make public secrets about the right-to-die movement — secrets that had weighed heavily on Ann.